BMileham98/Moncyclopedia/README.md

 ![CSS validation](static/images/readme/CSS%20validation.png)

+### Optimisation

+Over the course of developing this site, I encountered and patched many issues in-between commits.
+A lot of these were regarding styling, especially when it came to responsiveness.

+For example, I found that my navigation bar often needed tweaks to look right in both mobile and desktop forms.
+This was especially clear on mobile when the navbar was initially a large block of links in the header.
+This made the site look overcrowded even before viewing the content.
+To fix this, I implemented a toggle that hid the links on smaller screens and allowed for a more visually pleasant experience.
+This was done using bootstrap properties such as 'data-bs-toggle'.
+Additionally, classes such as 'ms-auto' and 'me-auto' were used to organise the nav-items for a less cluttered layout.

+Additionally, the images used in the project were of different sizes, requiring a uniform styling rule for consistency in accordance to the acceptance criteria of the user-story 'Monster Listings'.
+As img-fluid did not correctly resize the images, two classes were created - 'monster-image-contain' for the monster listings and 'monster-image-observe' for the observation pages.
+This allowed me to have consistency with the images while also accommodating for the different layouts.

 ## Credits

 First, Code Institute is to be credited for teaching me how to use the Django framework and improving my knowledge of the HTML, CSS and Python languages.

 Bootstrap was used as a base for many parts of the site, such as the navbar and building the structure of the monster entry page.

 The concept of the site was inspired by Wiki sites, such as Bulbapedia and those hosted by Fandom.

 W3Schools was referenced, especially in finding the correct colours for the layout.